2021 Breeders’ Cup Distaff

+Two of the most memorable Distaff races in Breeders’ Cup history occurred in 1988 and 2016.
 The 1988 Distaff featured Personal Ensign, who in the final racer of her career and looking hopelessly beaten a few strides from the wire, caught Winning Colors to notch her 13th straight win.

 The 2016 Distaff was a showcase of the undefeated Songbird and the great older mare Beholder.
 In a sensational stretch duel in which the two superstars went head-to-head and kept on determinedly, Beholder got the bob at the wire to win by a nose in what was also the final race of her career with more that $6 million in earnings and a winner 18 times in 26 starts with 6 runner up finishes.

 The 1990 Breeders’ Cup at Belmont Park was one of the saddest days in the event’s history.
 Go for Wand, the brilliant filly and champion, broke down in the stretch during the running of the Distaff and had to be euthanized.